Skip to main content

 Questions.
 All of them.
 Including the uncomfortable ones.

 Employees will re-read this over the following days as they think through questions they didn't ask in the moment.
-The value is in having something scannable and specific to point at.
 Copy this into your wiki or Notion, edit the channel list, and ship it.

 Which channels are analyzed?